 Looking for a good pramiracetam stack?
 Maybe I can point you in the right direction.

 Phenylpiracetam and pramiracetam are my favorite racetams, by a long shot.
-Subjectively, phenylpiracetam feels like a mild psychostimulant.
+Subjectively, phenylpiracetam (available from BlueBrainBoost) feels like a mild psychostimulant.
 It seems to improve cognitive tempo, and make me feel a little more on point.
 Based on tentative evidence, it may improve long-term memory consolidation and have anti-amnesic effects.

 Pramiracetam has a fairly unique mechanism of action.
 Thus the a good pramiracetam stack is a little different from typical nootropic stacks.
 Let’s start off with a quick summary of our recommended pramiracetam stack: